xG-Studios/xGStudio-Flow-Smart-Contract/docs/Technical_Document.md

 ## NFTContract Overview Technical

 Each NFTContract represent a standard to create an NFT.
 We inherited NonFungibleToken to conform our standard with the existent NFT standard.
+To Create an NFT, you first have to create a Brand structure which contains following fields:
+- brandId: UInt64 (Id of Brand)
+- brandName: String (Name of Brand)
+- data: {String: String} (Metadata of Brand)
+The transaction will create the brand taking input above mentioned fields.
+We can update metadata later using Update function(only owner can perform this action).

 ## Instructions for Creating a Collection